Newfoundland and Labrador: Names

-The name "New founde lande" was uttered by King Henry VII about the land explored by Sebastian and John Cabot.
-In Portuguese, it is Terra Nova (while the province's full name is Terra Nova e Labrador), which literally means "new land" and is also the French name for the province's island region (Terre-Neuve).
+In 1499 King Henry VII in a letter referred to the newly encountered landmass explored in 1497 by Sebastian and John Cabot as "new founde land."
+In Portuguese, it is Terra Nova (while the province's full name in that language is Terra Nova e Labrador), which literally means "new land" and is also the French name for the province's island region (Terre-Neuve).
 The name "Terra Nova" is in wide use on the island (e.g. Terra Nova National Park).
 The influence of early Portuguese exploration is also reflected in the name of Labrador, which derives from the surname of the Portuguese navigator João Fernandes Lavrador.

 Labrador's name in the Inuttitut/Inuktitut language (spoken in Nunatsiavut) is Nunatsuak (ᓄᓇᑦᓱᐊᒃ), meaning "the big land" (a common English nickname for Labrador).
 Newfoundland's Inuttitut/Inuktitut name is Ikkarumikluak (ᐃᒃᑲᕈᒥᒃᓗᐊᒃ), meaning "place of many shoals".
 Newfoundland and Labrador's Inuttitut / Inuktitut name is Ikkarumikluak aamma Nunatsuak.

 Terre-Neuve-et-Labrador is the French name used in the Constitution of Canada.
 However, French is not widely spoken in Newfoundland and Labrador and is not an official language at the provincial level.

-On April 29, 1999, the government of Brian Tobin passed a motion in the Newfoundland House of Assembly requesting the federal government amend the Newfoundland Act to change the province's name to "Newfoundland and Labrador".
-A resolution approving the name change was put forward in the House of Commons in October 2001, introduced by Tobin who had moved to federal politics.
-Premier Roger Grimes stated: "The Government of Newfoundland and Labrador is firmly committed to ensuring official recognition of Labrador as an equal partner in this province, and a constitutional name change of our province will reiterate that commitment".
-Following approval by the House of Commons and the Senate, Governor-General Adrienne Clarkson officially proclaimed the name change on December 6, 2001.
+On April 29, 1999, the government of Brian Tobin introduced a constitutional amendment in the Newfoundland House of Assembly, to amend the Newfoundland Act and change the province's name to "Newfoundland and Labrador".
+In October 2001, Tobin, now back in federal politics, introduced a corresponding resolution in the House of Commons, to implement the name change.
+Premier Roger Grimes stated: "The Government of Newfoundland and Labrador is firmly committed to ensuring official recognition of Labrador as an equal partner in this province, and a constitutional name change of our province will reiterate that commitment."
+Following approval by the House of Commons and the Senate, Governor-General Adrienne Clarkson proclaimed the constitutional amendment, making the name change official on December 6, 2001.